Life Insurance with a Mental Health Diagnosis in Canada

 Taking antidepressants does not automatically disqualify you.
 In fact, consistent treatment often demonstrates health stability.
 Insurers may review how long you’ve been on medication, the dosage, and whether symptoms are well controlled.
 Providing documentation from your physician that confirms progress can strengthen your application.
 Learn more in our guide to life insurance for individuals taking antidepressants.

-Insurers consider a range of conditions including anxiety disorders, depression, bipolar disorder, PTSD, and schizophrenia.
-The determining factor is not the diagnosis itself but how well it’s managed.
-Stable applicants with consistent treatment and no recent hospitalizations are more likely to be approved or rated standard.
-Severe or unstable cases may need to start with simplified or guaranteed issue policies while building a history of stability.
+The determining factor for premiums is not the diagnosis itself but a mix of the underwriting decision and the plan you choose to apply for.
+Stable applicants with consistent treatment and no recent hospitalizations are more likely to be approved or rated standard for traditional policies.
+Severe or unstable cases may need to start with simplified or guaranteed issue policies with higher premiums while building a history of stability.

 Speak to one of our expert advisors today.